It’s official! “Downton Abbey,” the movie, is coming to the big screen. Here’s what we know about the film. And we share

 Brian Percival (North & South, The Book Thief, Dark Angel) who directed 6 episodes of “Downton” including the pilot, will reprise his role for the Carnival Films production.

 What happens in the Downton Abbey Movie?
-Though the plot of the movie is still a mystery, it is expected to be set in the early 20th century in England, likely picking up a couple of years after the series ended.
+Though the plot of the movie is still a mystery, it will be set in England, and the story picks up in the fall of 1927.
 When nearly 10 million viewers tuned in at the close of season 6, it was 1926.
-The upstairs-downstairs dynamic had been forever changed by the war, and England’s aristocracy, Downton’s Crawley family included, were still adjusting to a new world.
+The upstairs-downstairs dynamic had been forever changed by the war, and England’s aristocracy, “Downton’s” Crawley family included, were still adjusting to a new world.
 Still, things were looking good for most of the household.

 According to Phyllis Logan (Mrs. Hughes) the movie will span “a couple of years.”
 We know that the movie will set our characters off on a path of new personal dramas (and will introduce us to some new children), but we’ll also likely see historical events woven into the plot: all women over the age of 21 get the vote in 1928, the first movie with dialogue is shown in Britain in 1928, Wall Street Crash sparks the Great Depression in 1929, the ‘Round Table’ conferences on India begin in 1930.
 If the narrative is carried until 1936, the movie would logically include the death of George V and his succession by Edward VIII, and the end of the era may be a tidy ending point.